 Although there is no formal level of qualification necessary for entry to this course, there is a need to demonstrate a high level of motivation, together with evidence of personal commitment to botanical illustration.
-It is expected that all artists who join this course will embark on a steep learning curve\.
+It is expected that all artists who join this course will embark on a steep learning curve.

 Students aiming to enter the Diploma course will also be required to demonstrate a pre-existing level of skill in drawing and painting, ideally botanical or plant in subject.
 There is considerable competition for places and initial selection will be through portfolio assessment (8 - 10 pieces) and your application form.
-Your application can be submitted online and should also demonstrate your skill, interest and enthusiasm for the subject.
+Your application should be submitted online and should demonstrate your skill, interest and enthusiasm for the subject.
+We may request that you attend an online interview.